united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Getting started/setup-development/index.md

 {{< imgproc k3s_secret_5.png Fit "1280x500" >}}Paste from the clipboard{{< /imgproc >}}
 {{< imgproc k3s_secret_6.png Fit "1280x500" >}}{{< /imgproc >}}

 Ensure that you have adjusted the IP in the Kubernetes credentials with the IP of the edge device.
+Also ensure, that you just adjust die IP in between.
+The Port, which follows after the `:` should be untouched (e.g. https://XXX.X.X.X:**6443** in that case).

 {{< imgproc k3s_secret_7.png Fit "1280x500" >}}{{< /imgproc >}}
 {{< imgproc k3s_secret_8.png Fit "1280x500" >}}{{< /imgproc >}}